-If you have just purchased your first gecko, you are in for a real treat, as they make great pets that can last five to ten years if you care for them properly, which isn’t hard to do.
-You only need to provide them with the correct diet, make sure they get enough exercise and maintain a suitable habitat for them to live.
-We are going to help you understand how to maintain the proper humidity and temperature levels for the optimum health of your pet, and we’ll also cover lighting and a few other things to make sure your gecko lives a long healthy life
+If you have just purchased your first gecko, you are in for a real treat, as they make great pets that can last 5 to 10 years if you care for them properly, which isn’t hard to do.
+You only need to provide them with the correct diet, make sure they get enough exercise, and maintain a suitable habitat for them to live in.
+We are going to help you understand how to maintain the proper humidity and temperature levels for the optimal health of your pet, and we’ll also cover lighting and a few other things to make sure your gecko lives a long, healthy life.

 Heating Your Aquarium

 The halogen bulb is going to be the best way to heat your gecko’s terrarium.
 These bulbs closely simulate natural light from the sun by producing UVA light that reptiles require to stay active.
 Look for a heat bulb that creates a broad spectrum of light for the best results.
 The downside to these bulbs is that the ultraviolet light production decreases over time, and since it still produces normal light, you won’t know the difference, so you will need to change the bulbs regularly even if they seem to be working.
 It’s also a smart idea to get an accurate terrarium thermometer so you can check the temperature regularly to make sure it is within ideal limits.
 Some brands will allow you to monitor the temperature and humidity from the same device.